danieljbk/WordleBot/README.md

 # WordleSolver
-Wordle Bot that averages 3.75 guesses with a failure rate of 1%.
+Wordle Bot that averages 3.6 guesses with a failure rate of less than 1%.

 ## To Use:
 1. Download code